Waza474/FSE1-TweetApp/README.md

 # FSE1-TweetApp

+!!!!!
 NOTE!
 Currently the program is configured to run on the cloud.
-Accesible with the following link: http://pavle-tweetapp-frontend.s3-website-ap-southeast-2.amazonaws.com
+Accesible with the following link: http://pavle-tweetapp-frontend.s3-website-ap-southeast-2.amazonaws.com !!!!!

+!!
+To be able to run on the local host, change the the cross origin in the TweetController and UserController to the local host option thats commented out.
+For front end, navigate to the constants file and change/swap which API_URL is commented out.
+Then complete the below Steps
+!!

 Tweet app for the FSE-1 Accreditation.